 \subsection{Fourier}

-\citet{DBLP:conf/nips/NachumY21} developed a representation objective which combines contrastive learning with linear dynamic model (i.e., a learnable function whose input is the pair of next state and action $(s',a)$, the output is a representation of the current state), where the contrastive objective is approximated by leveraging the Random Fourier Features.
-Though effective, this method assumes the underlying dynamic model being linear, while BPR objective does not show the reliance on such an assumption.
-Since BPR objective can be oblivious to the reward function and transition model, it can be applied to a wild range of domains where the reward or the transition could be hard to approximate.
-On the other hand, without modeling the reward function or transition dynamics, BPR objective is slightly theoretical weaker (see the counterexample in appendix).
-A combination with BPR and the methods like Fourier should be further investigated in the future work, which will provide a more theoretical grounded yet still simple approach.
+\citet{DBLP:conf/nips/NachumY21} developed a representation objective that combines contrastive learning with the linear dynamic model (i.e., a learnable function whose input is the pair of next state and action $(s',a)$, the output is a representation of the current state), where the contrastive objective is approximated by leveraging the Random Fourier Features.
+Though effective, this method assumes the underlying dynamic model is linear, while the BPR objective does not show reliance on such an assumption.
+Since the BPR objective can be oblivious to the reward function and transition model, it can be applied to a wild range of domains where the reward or the transition could be hard to approximate.
+On the other hand, without modeling the reward function or transition dynamics, the BPR objective is slightly theoretically weaker (see the counterexample in the Appendix).
+A combination of BPR and the methods like Fourier should be further investigated in future work, which will provide a more theoretically grounded yet still simple approach.